Cruciate Ligament Surgery

 Surgery:

-Joint stabilization has been achieved with an extracapsular technique using two artificial ligaments made from extreme strength Ligafiba which is twice as strong as traditional nylon suture.
-It is also called an Extracapsular technique.
+Joint stabilization has been achieved with an extracapsular repair technique using two artificial ligaments made from extreme strength Ligafiba which is twice as strong as traditional nylon suture.
 The artificial ligament suture will provide adequate strength during the healing phase over the next few months.
+The aim of surgery is to clean the joint, removing the torn ligament, and addressing any Cartilage meniscal tears.
+The artificial ligament should hold long enough for adequate fibrous scar tissue to form.
+It is this scar tissue which provided the long term stability of the joint.

 For more information regarding the surgical technique please click here